ChrisGuenther333/scss-dashboard/README.md

 # SCSS-Dashboard
 View live project demo [here](https://chrisguenther333.github.io/scss-dashboard/)
-This project was made with SCSS and HTML
+This project was made with SCSS, Javascript, and HTML